Bloom Hamner

 He became Special Assistant to the Head of School and Dean of Campus Life starting with the 2022-23 academic year.

-Previously, Mr. Colberg had been Dean of Residential Life, Varsity Lacrosse head coach, Assistant Director of Admission, a dorm parent and Head of House, Form Advisor, and Faculty Advisor to the Honor Council.
+Previously, Mr. Colberg had been Dean of Residential Life, varsity lacrosse head coach, Assistant Director of Admission, a dorm parent and Head of House, Form Advisor, and faculty advisor to the Honor Council.

 Mr. Colberg received a B.A. in Economics from Denison University in 2015.
 There, he was part of three conference-championship lacrosse teams, two of which reached the NCAA quarterfinals.
 Mr. Colberg captained the team his senior year.